-

 Will mortgage rates change in October?
 Experts weigh in

 By Holden Lewis | NerdWallet October mortgage rates forecast Die-hard home buyers, driven by life circumstances, will press forward in October.
-Everyone else will be inclined to wait for mortgage […]
+Everyone else will be inclined to wait for mortgage rates to fall, making homes more affordable.
+Theyโll have to bide their time for months, not for weeks.
+In September, mortgage rates reached their highest…

 -

-Linda B. Mullally, Travels with the Mullallys: Tour du Mont Blanc’s acid test
+Linda B. Mullally, Travels with the Mullallys: Tour du Mont Blancโs acid test

 -

-Beth Peerless, Where it’s at: Renegades & Rebels come to Fairgrounds
+Beth Peerless, Where itโs at: Renegades & Rebels come to Fairgrounds

 -